Creating and Using Links

 hashhash()StringURL part referencing an anchor on the destination page (#hash)

-objobj()ObjFor an internal link, the CMS object it points to (link destination)
+objobj()ObjFor an internal link, the object it points to (link destination)

 queryquery()StringThe URL part specifying the parameters (?lang=en)